lidofinance/depositor-bot/README.md

 #### Run integration tests.

-TESTNET_WEB3_RPC_ENDPOINTS - set this variable for the Ethereum EL testnet RPC
+TESTNET_WEB3_RPC_ENDPOINTS - set this variable for the Ethereum EL testnet RPC, Holesky only.

 Install Anvil